Miscellaneous > Tallyfy on mobile devices

 - On first launch, Windows SmartScreen may show a warning - click More info then Run anyway

-- The app will appear in your Start menu
+- The app appears in your Start menu

 |---|---|